University campus in Oregon

 Oregon's tech corridor is home to major employers including Intel, Nike, Providence Health, and Oregon Health & Science University (OHSU), creating abundant internship and career opportunities.
 Top-ranked programs like University of Oregon's bachelor's degree lead the state with 88 completions, while Portland State University and community colleges like Portland Community College provide affordable entry points.
 Students can explore related specializations through Cybersecurity in Oregon, Cloud Computing in Oregon, and Network Administration in Oregon programs.
 The Portland-Vancouver-Hillsboro and Eugene-Springfield metro areas offer vibrant tech ecosystems, making Oregon an ideal location for IT education and career development (College Scorecard).

-Information Technology Job Market in Oregon
+Information Technology Job Market & Salary Data in Oregon

 Employment Outlook

-Oregon's information technology job market is supported by a robust educational infrastructure with 22 institutions offering IT programs across associate's, bachelor's, master's, and doctoral levels (IPEDS).
+Oregon's information technology job market is supported by a strong educational infrastructure with 22 institutions offering IT programs across associate's, bachelor's, master's, and doctoral levels (IPEDS).
 In 2023, Oregon institutions awarded 233 bachelor's degrees, 124 associate's degrees, 17 master's degrees, and 6 doctoral degrees in information technology, reflecting strong pipeline development across credential levels.
 The state's public four-year institutions charge an average in-state tuition of $9,555, making IT education accessible to resident students entering this growing field (College Scorecard).

 Salaries by Metro